kilhage/tiny-gpt/docs/attention.md

 Position is injected into the system via:

 - absolute or relative positional embeddings,
-- RoPE, ALiBi, or similar schemes.
+- RoPE (Rotary Positional Embedding), ALiBi (Attention with Linear Biases), or similar schemes.

-These methods don’t change attention itself; they change **what the queries and keys encode**, allowing distance and order to influence relevance.
+These methods don’t change attention itself; they change **what the queries and keys** (and sometimes values) encode, allowing distance and order to influence relevance.

 ---

 ## Causal self-attention and the KV-cache mental model

-In generative models (GPT-style), attention is **causal**:
+In generative models (GPT-style), attention is causal:

 - a token may only attend to earlier tokens (and itself),
 - enforced via a mask.